WikiaTeamProject/ExtractionFromWikia/README.md

 ## Common Problems
 - Verify that you have downloaded all required files and have placed them correctly in the resources folder.
-- Verify that you have placed the properties file in the resource directory and that you have configured it correctly.
+- Verify that you have placed the [config.properties](./additionalFiles/propertyFiles/config.properties) file in the resource directory and that you have specified the variables (root directory etc.) correctly (see [here](./additionalFiles/propertyFiles/README.md)).
 - A common mistake is that the wikis which shall be processed are in a language that is not specified in the properties file.
+Note that only one language can be specified and processed at a time.
 - It might be helpful to refer to the log files when encountering a problem.
 In this project, [Apache Log4j](https://logging.apache.org/log4j/2.x/) is used.
 You can adapt the logging behavior to your requirements by editing the